torvalds/linux/Documentation/userspace-api/accelerators/ocxl.rst

 OpenCAPI relies on a PCI-like configuration space, implemented on the device.
 So the host can discover AFUs by querying the config space.

-OpenCAPI devices in Linux are treated like PCI devices (with a few caveats).
+OpenCAPI devices in GNU/Linux are treated like PCI devices (with a few caveats).
 The firmware is expected to abstract the hardware as if it was a PCI link.
 A lot of the existing PCI infrastructure is reused: devices are scanned and BARs are assigned during the standard PCI